 Unfortunately, the institutionalisation of children is, in many cases driven by the well-meaning but uninformed support of foreign donors, orphanage voluntourism, and the supply chain of people, money and resources that drive the orphanage industry.

 If Australians redirect their support away from Residential Care Institutions towards organisations who are working to keep children in families, we can ensure that vulnerable children have what all children need and deserve - a family.
-We are calling on Australians to inform themselves about the orphanage industry and to join with ReThink Orphanages to find solutions to ensure that all children can achieve their right to grow up in a family.
+We are calling on Australians to inform themselves about the orphanage industry and to join with ReThink Orphanages Network to find solutions to ensure that all children can achieve their right to grow up in a family.

-ReThink Orphanages provides advice and information to government, business, donors, and non-profits on policy, child focused giving, transitioning from residential to community based care, responsible tourism, child rights focused business models, and technical advice.
+ReThink Orphanages Network provides advice and information to government, business, donors, and non-profits on policy, child focused giving, transitioning from residential to community based care, responsible tourism, child rights focused business models, and technical advice.
 Please contact us for more information.